 There is multiplayer, but it's only local and it's hot seat, meaning that players will alternate turns rather than play at the same time.

 How Much Experience Do You Have With Pinball?

 Digitized Arcade Fun

-And that's only one of the many tables, each with their own gimmicks and mechanisms that keep games fast paced, frantic, and fun.
-I myself used to just hit the pinball around when I was a kid, but since I started playing TPA I've started paying more attention to the rules for each table and learning the ins and outs of each table.
+And that's only one of the many tables, each with their own rules and mechanisms that keep games fast-paced, frantic, and fun.
+I used to just hit the pinball around when I was a kid, but since I started playing TPA I've started paying more attention to the rules for each table and learning the ins and outs of each table.

 It's All In the Rules

 If you don't know the rules to your favorite table, don't worry!
 Each table has its instructions included and it'll even walk you through all the various mechanics and features.
 There are also tips on how to score big such as how to up the multiplier for your score and getting into the more exciting modes such as Multiball.

 These guides literally walk you through step-by-step too, showing you each mechanic on the table and explaining its purpose, as well as showing the different areas for what you need to hit.

 For an example, if you have to shoot up the ramp in Twilight Zone to start the Powerball Mode, it'll tell you the ramp you need to shoot up by either zooming in to that ramp or showing an arrow pointing to that ramp as well as highlighting any additional requirements.

 By the way, this is also an excellent time to see the huge amount of detail and effort put into modeling the tables up close.